How many times have you heard the statement ‘I’m bored’ from your children? Once, twice, millions of times?

 - R – read, read and read some more

 - E – exercise, earn some money

 - D – do something for others, or do something kind

 - If your child comes to you with the ‘I am bored’ statement, ask them an open ended question in return, ‘What could you do then?’.
-If they come back with ‘I don’t know’ as well know they will, you say ‘Well, what if you did know’.
+If they come back with ‘I don’t know’ as we know they will, you say ‘Well, what if you did know?’.

 The skills your child learns in fighting boredom will lead to adults who can think for themselves, who are problem solvers and who can think creatively.

 As a slight caveat to my words above, use your parental judgement, in whether declaring boredom your child is trying to communicate another need that they do not know how to express, are they hungry, thirsty, need a hug, need some time with you.
 Show empathy rather than sympathy to their boredom plight.